MonoMod/MonoMod/README.md

 - **MonoMod.DebugIL:** Enable IL-level debugging of third-party assemblies in Visual Studio / MonoDevelop.
 - **MonoMod.BaseLoader:** A base on which a C# mod loader can be built upon, including a basic engine-agnostic mod content manager and mod relinker.
 - **MonoMod.RuntimeDetour:** A flexible and easily extensible runtime detouring library.
 Doesn't require cecil in itself.
-- **HookGen:** An utiltiy generating a "hook helper .dll" for any IL assembly.
+- **HookGen:** A utility to generate a "hook helper .dll" for any IL assembly.
 This allows you to hook methods in runtime mods as if they were events.
-Builds on top of RuntimeDetour.
+Built with MonoMod and RuntimeDetour.

 ### Why?
 - Cross-version compatibility, even with obfuscated assemblies.